-Russel Rothberg: Producer is currently Co-Executive Producer for the second season of Knightfall/The History Channel.
-He also directed and produced his first comedy short, Happy Happy Bang Bang, co-produced by Vera Wagman, which recently screened at the 2018 Hollywood Reel Independent Film Festival.
-Previously, he was Head of Development and Production for the new start-up venture between Awesomeness TV and Verizon creating mobile premium short form programming.
-As Executive Vice President, Drama Development at Universal Television, Rothberg developed several series including Bates Motel, The Path, Chicago Fire, Shades of Blue, Emerald City and Midnight, Texas.Russell also served as Vice President of Current Programming for Fox Broadcasting Company where he oversaw 24, House, Bones, American Dad and The Sarah Connor Chronicles.
-Before moving to Los Angeles, Rothberg started his career as an actor-writer director in New York’s Off-Broadway theatre with an original play, Life After Death at the Intar Theatre.
+Executive Producer: Russell Rothberg is a Consulting Producer for the upcoming series, The Offer, on Paramount+ and was Co-Executive Producer on Foundation, an upcoming series for Apple TV.
+He directed and produced his first comedy short, Happy Happy Bang Bang, co-produced by Vera Wagman, which screened at the 2018 Hollywood Reel Independent Film Festival.
+As Executive VP, Drama Development at Universal Television, Russell developed several series including Bates Motel, The Path, Chicago Fire, Shades of Blue and Emerald City.
+He also served as VP of Current Programming for Fox Broadcasting Company where he oversaw 24, House, Bones, American Dad and The Sarah Connor Chronicles.
+Russell started his career as an actor-writer-director with an original play, Life After Death, at the Intar Theatre in NYC.